Section 19 Examinations

 If upon reading the transcript or through some other method, you become aware that you have made a mistake in any of the answers you have given, you should clarify this with ASIC in writing as soon as possible.
 It is highly advisable that this clarification is made through a lawyer.

-What Should I do if I have Received a Notice, or Think I Might?
+What should I do if I have received a notice?

-The process of an s.19 Examination can be daunting and should never be taken lightly.
+The process of a section 19 Examination can be daunting and should never be taken lightly.
 In our experience, taking a lawyer with knowledge and expertise in this area, to the Examination is highly advisable.
-The team at Armstrong Legal stand ready to assist you in this regard.

 WHERE TO NEXT?